mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 Selecting the Judge Model
 *************************

-By default, MLflow use OpenAI GPT-4 model as the judge model that scores metrics.
+By default, MLflow will use OpenAI's GPT-4 model as the judge model that scores metrics.
 You can change the judge model by passing an override to the ``model`` argument within the metric definition.

 1. SaaS LLM Providers
 #####################

-To use SaaS LLM providers, such as OpenAI, Anthropic, set the ``model`` parameter in the metrics definition, in the format of ``<provider>:/<model-name>``.
+To use SaaS LLM providers, such as OpenAI or Anthropic, set the ``model`` parameter in the metrics definition, in the format of ``<provider>:/<model-name>``.
 For example, to use Anthropic Claude 3.5 model as the judge model, set ``anthropic`` as the provider.

 .. code-block:: python